Greg Lazarus

 Greg Lazarus is the pen name of South African husband-and-wife writing duo Greg Fried and Lisa Lazarus.
-Greg Lazarus is the author of the novels Paradise and When in Broad Daylight I Open my Eyes, and the couple have also published the memoir The Book of Jacob.
+Greg Lazarus is the author of the novels Paradise and When in Broad Daylight I Open my Eyes, and the couple have also published the memoir The Book of Jacob about the experience of the first year of raising a child.
+The couple have also written short stories including This could get messy which won best story at the National Arts Festival.

-Life
+Authors

-Greg Fried is a philosopher at the University of Cape Town, and holds a PhD from Trinity College.
-He has previously worked as an IT consultant, a business writer and a writer of school mathematics textbooks.
+Dr. Greg Fried was a philosopher at the University of Cape Town, and holds a PhD from Trinity College, University of Cambridge.
+He co-wrote the book Business Ethics & other paradoxes, and has written on social choice theory.
+Greg writes for NGOs, governments and businesses and is the co-founder of a corporate-training platform.

 Lisa Lazarus is a psychologist and freelance writer.
-She has a master's degree in educational psychology and a higher diploma in education, and recently completed her master's degree in creative writing the University of Cape Town.
+She has a master's degree in educational psychology and a higher diploma in education.
+She completed her master's degree in creative writing at the University of Cape Town.

-Greg Fried and Lisa Lazarus live in Cape Town, with their two sons, Joshua and Jacob.
+Greg Fried and Lisa Lazarus live in Cape Town, South Africa with their two sons.